 - 2 leeks, cleaned and roughly chopped

-- 300 g mixed soft cheeses of choice (we recommend taleggio, feta and gruyere)
+- 300 Grams mixed cheeses of choice (we recommend cheddar, feta and gruyere)

 - 3 eggs

-Add remaining pastry ingredients and mix for 10 seconds on speed 4 or until a crumbly mixture forms.
+Add remaining pastry ingredients and mix for 10 sec/speed 6 or until a crumbly mixture forms.

 Tip out onto floured Silpat Mat and bring together with hands to form a disc shape.

-Blind bake for 20-25 minutes until golden brown and fragrant.
+Blind bake for 25 minutes until golden brown and fragrant.
 Set aside.
+Cool.

 Reduce oven temperature to 170ºC.

-To make filling, place leeks, butter and thyme into Thermomix bowl and chop for 3 seconds on speed 6.
+To make filling, place leeks, butter and thyme into Thermomix bowl and chop for 3 sec/speed 6.

-Scrape down sides of bowl and sauté for 5 minutes at Varoma temperature on speed 1.
+Scrape down sides of bowl and sauté 5 min/Varoma/speed 1.

-Add wine and cook a further 2 minutes at Varoma temperature on speed 1.
+Add wine and cook a further 2 min/Varoma/speed 1.
+Cool.

-Insert Butterfly and add eggs and white and beat for 2 minutes on speed 3.
+Insert Butterfly, add eggs and salt and pepper.
+Beat 2 min/Butterfly/speed 3.